How To Get Wax Out Of Carpet With One Simple Trick

 Place a bag of ice cubes on the wax.
 Ice will harden it, making it easier to peel away.

-If your bag of ice starts to “sweat,” wrap it in a hand towel.
-Doing so will prevent the wax from getting wet.
+If your bag of ice starts to “sweat,” wrap it in a hand towel to prevent the wax from getting wet.

-After a few minutes of ice, the wax should scrape off with a butter knife.
+After a few minutes of ice, scrape the wax off with a butter knife.

-If you don’t have a knife, use a credit card or something else with a solid edge.
+If you don’t have a knife, use a credit card or something with a solid edge.

 Vacuum loose wax left on the floor.